schmaeke/schmaeke/README.md

 ### 💡 My other technical interests are:

-- **Typesetting with LaTeX**: Whether it is writing documents or creating graphics, I use LaTeX.
+- **Typesetting with LaTeX**: Whether it is writing documents, making slides or creating graphics, I use LaTeX.
 I often share my templates and document classes on my GitHub.
 - **Open Source Software**: While my time doesn't allow me to contribute much I'm always exploring and utilizing new projects from the FOSS community.